 Thirdly, there is the manipulability worry mentioned before with respect to agent-centered versions of deontology.
 To the extent potential conflict is eliminated by resort to the Doctrine of Double Effect, the Doctrine of Doing and Allowing, and so forth (and it is not clear to what extent patient-centered versions rely on these doctrines and distinctions to mitigate potential conflict), then a potential for “avoision” is opened up.
 Such avoision is the manipulation of means (using omissions, foresight, risk, allowings, aidings, acceleratings, redirectings, etc.) to achieve permissibly what otherwise deontological morality would forbid (see Katz 1996).
 Avoision is an undesirable feature of any ethical system that allows such strategic manipulation of its doctrines.

 Fourth, there is what might be called the paradox of relative stringency.
 There is an aura of paradox in asserting that all deontological duties are categorical—to be done no matter the consequences—and yet asserting that some of such duties are more stringent than others.
-A common thought is that “there cannot be degrees of wrongness with intrinsically wrong acts… (Frey 1995, p.
-78 n.
-3).
-Yet relative stringency—“degrees of wrongness”—seems forced upon the deontologist by two considerations.
+A common thought is that “there cannot be degrees of wrongness with intrinsically wrong acts…” (Frey 1995, p.
+78, n.3; also Hurka 2019).
+Yet relative stringency—“degrees of wrongness”—seems forced upon the deontologist by one if not two considerations.
 First, duties of differential stringency can be weighed against one another if there is conflict between them, so that a conflict-resolving, overall duty becomes possible if duties can be more or less stringent.
 Second, when we punish for the wrongs consisting in our violation of deontological duties, we (rightly) do not punish all violations equally.
-The greater the wrong, the greater the punishment deserved; and relative stringency of duty violated (or importance of rights) seems the best way of making sense of greater versus lesser wrongs.
+The greater the wrong, the greater the punishment deserved; and relative stringency of duty violated (or importance of rights) seems the best way of making sense of greater versus lesser wrongs (Hurd and Moore forthcoming).

 Fifth, there are situations—unfortunately not all of them thought experiments—where compliance with deontological norms will bring about disastrous consequences.
 To take a stock example of much current discussion, suppose that unless A violates the deontological duty not to torture an innocent person (B), ten, or a thousand, or a million other innocent people will die because of a hidden nuclear device.
 If A is forbidden by deontological morality from torturing B, many would regard that as a reductio ad absurdum of deontology.